thetradedesk/ttd-workflows-java/README.md

 * [postAdgroup](docs/sdks/adgroup/README.md#postadgroup)
 * [patchAdgroup](docs/sdks/adgroup/README.md#patchadgroup)
 * [postAdgroupArchive](docs/sdks/adgroup/README.md#postadgrouparchive) - Archive a list of ad groups
+* [postAdgroupBulk](docs/sdks/adgroup/README.md#postadgroupbulk) - Create a list of ad groups with required fields.
+* [patchAdgroupBulk](docs/sdks/adgroup/README.md#patchadgroupbulk) - Create a list of ad groups with required fields. `ValidateInputOnly` value should be the same for all ad groups.

 ### [bulkJob()](docs/sdks/bulkjob/README.md)

-* [postBulkjobFirstpartydata](docs/sdks/bulkjob/README.md#postbulkjobfirstpartydata) - Submits a query for First Party Data to Hydra
+* [postBulkjobFirstpartydata](docs/sdks/bulkjob/README.md#postbulkjobfirstpartydata) - Submit a query for First Party Data to Hydra
+* [postBulkjobCallback](docs/sdks/bulkjob/README.md#postbulkjobcallback) - Used for receiving a callback from Hydra once a job is completed
-* [getBulkjobIdStatus](docs/sdks/bulkjob/README.md#getbulkjobidstatus) - Get the status of a bulk job you submitted earlier
+* [getBulkjobIdStatus](docs/sdks/bulkjob/README.md#getbulkjobidstatus) - Get the status of a bulk job workflow you submitted earlier

 ### [campaign()](docs/sdks/campaign/README.md)

 * [create](docs/sdks/campaign/README.md#create) - Create a new campaign with required fields
 * [patchCampaign](docs/sdks/campaign/README.md#patchcampaign) - Update an existing campaign with specified fields
-* [postCampaignBulk](docs/sdks/campaign/README.md#postcampaignbulk) - Create a list of campaigns with required fields. `ValidationOnly` value should be the same for all campaigns.
+* [postCampaignBulk](docs/sdks/campaign/README.md#postcampaignbulk) - Create a list of campaigns with required fields. `ValidateInputOnly` value should be the same for all campaigns.
+* [patchCampaignBulk](docs/sdks/campaign/README.md#patchcampaignbulk) - Update a list of existing campaigns with specified fields. `ValidateInputOnly` value should be the same for all campaigns.
 * [postCampaignArchive](docs/sdks/campaign/README.md#postcampaignarchive) - Archive a list of campaigns
 * [getVersion](docs/sdks/campaign/README.md#getversion) - GET a campaign's version